mr-kaveh/Practical-Python-Scripts/chapter5/Text/5-1-file-basics.md

 ### Pickle Files

 The `pickle` module is used for serializing and deserializing Python objects.
 It's particularly useful when working with complex data structures.
+It is useful for saving and loading data structures, such as dictionaries or custom objects.

 	import pickle